vedrankolac/floating-cities/README.md

 A study in composition with recursions.
 Homage to ideas of Italo Calvino.

-Published as NFT series in collaboration with EditArt
+Published as NFT series in collaboration with EditArt [EditArt](https://www.editart.xyz/series/KT1WUVXSJoTu3N9sJMDhLz7T1Zjk1KwuGdhV)

+### Boilerplate

 Built with my Boilerplate for a fast start with three.js materials in rapier physics engine on Oculus Quest 2 VR headset.
 - only tested on Oculus Quest 2